ddas048/test-prisma/prisma-steps.md

 ### prisma db push

-in dev use this command to generate prisma client after modefying the schema
+in dev use this command to generate prisma client after modefying the schema/.env

 ```bash
 pnpm dlx prisma db push